Blog post and recipe updated 6/20/2023

 My secret ingredient was a pepper my friend in California sent me to try this summer.
-I didn’t have time to prepare the pepper this summer before our big summer vacation so I washed the pepper, put in ziplock and stored in the freezer.
+I didn’t have time to prepare the pepper this summer before our big summer vacation so I washed the pepper, put in a ziplock, and stored in the freezer.
 It was amazing in this soup.
 In fact, my husband thought the scent of the pepper was going to make his face catch fire only it had an amazing low heat flavor.
 The pepper is a Hot Banana Pepper ‘Fury’.
 I threw the frozen pepper in the instant pot and chopped it up once the soup completed its cycle.

 Hot Banana Pepper Fury had the scent of the original pepper but was very mild in heat.
 The boys loved it!

 Ready – Set – Instant Meal

-Below are photos from my recipe share using the Power Pressure Cooker XL.
+Below are photos from my recipe share using the Electric Power Pressure Cooker.

-I really love my Power Pressure Cooker because it makes clean up and preparing the meal so much easier.
+This recipe was made possible using my Power Pressure Cooker.
+The device makes clean up and preparing the meal so much easier.
 I sauté the onions, celery, and garlic in the heated pot.

 Chop the celery and shred the carrots for this Royal Corona Bean recipe.

 I’ve been spoiled by the Costco brand garlic in a huge jar.
-I always have garlic on hand thanks to that product.
 Today I am using a nice heaping spoonful in this recipe.
-After adding the carrots and celery mix the garlic in and saute for a few minutes to let all those great flavors blend.
+After adding the carrots and celery mix the garlic in and sauté for a few minutes to let all those great flavors blend.